Studio enables you to use the database connectors to connect to your relational databases like MySQL, PostgreSQL and Microsoft SQL, MongoDB and so on.

 Configuring SAP HANA connector

-To add a third-party DB connectors, under Studio > Connectors, click (+) Connector.
+To add a third-party DB connector, under Studio > Connectors, click (+) Connector and select the SAP HANA connector.

-Add the exact connection string if you have it or enter the connection parameters that are required, namely Host, username, password, port, and database name.
-You can also enable further action to Connect using SSL, Enable SSH Tunneling, and Whitelisting IP.
+Add the exact connection string if you have it or enter the connection parameters that are required, namely Host and database name.
+You have optional parameters for username, password, and port.
+You can also enable further action to Connect using SSL and Whitelisting IP.

-Once these configurations are added, click Submit.
-Now you can Test the connection.
+Once these configurations are added Test the connection.
 If the authentication is successful you would get the response accordingly.
-You can now click Continue to Finish and Save your configuration.
+You can now click to Save your configuration.

 Adding queries to the Database connector